Tourism in Algeria

 Algeria is the largest country in Africa; one of the main tourist attractions is the Sahara, the largest desert in the world.
 Algeria has been a member of the World Tourism Organization since 1976.
 According to a report of the World Tourism Organization published in 2014, Algeria was the 4th largest tourist destination in Africa in 2013 with 2.7 million foreign tourists, and ranks 111th on the international tourism scene, according to the London-based World Tourism and Travel Council (WTTC).
 The tourism sector in Algeria accounts for 3.9% of the volume of exports, 9.5% of the productive investment rate and 8.1% of the gross domestic product.

 The main competitors are other Mediterranean countries, the majority of which have developed a strong tourism-based economy.
-The tourism sector is still underdeveloped in Algeria concerning accommodation and other services.
-For this reason, the government launched a strategic plan to boost this sector by 2025.
+The tourism sector in Algeria remains weak concerning accommodation and other services.
+For this reason, the government launched a strategic plan to boost this sector entitled “The 2030 Master Plan for Tourism Development”.

 According to the U.S. News & World Report, Algeria was ranked among the top 80 countries in the world in 2018.

 The US national newspaper USA Today ranked Constantine among the eleven cities to visit the world in 2018.
 The newspaper was based on the experience of Sal Lavallo, one of the youngest people to have visited all 193 member states of the United Nations.